claygiffin/100-coaches-site/src/pages/coaches/index.md

       - Author
       - Executive Coach
       - Speaker
-  - bio: "PETER BREGMAN is the CEO of Bregman Partners, which helps people and organizations get massive traction on what they care about most.
-Peter has advised CEOs and senior leaders in many of the world’s premier organizations, including Allianz, American Express, Pearson, Brunswick Group, Goldman Sachs, Morgan Stanley, Deutsche Bank, JPMorgan Chase, FEI, GE Capital, Merck, Clear Channel, Nike, UNICEF, and many others.\r\n\n\rHe is the host of the Bregman Leadership Podcast, short conversations with thought leaders focused on ideas that people can use to become more powerful and courageous leaders, and the author of three books:\r\n\n\rFour Seconds: All the Time You Need to Replace Counter-Productive Habits with Ones That Really Work, a New York Post top pick for your career in 2015.\r\n\nThe Wall Street Journal bestseller 18 Minutes: Find Your Focus, Master Distraction, and Getthe Right Things Done, winner of the Gold medal from the Axiom Business Book awards, named the best business book of the year on NPR, and selected by Publisher’s Weekly and the New York Post as a top 10 business book. \r\n\nPoint B: A Short Guide to Leading a Big Change.\r\n\nPeter has also contributed to five other books.
-Featured on PBS, ABC and CNN, Peter is a regular contributor to Harvard Business Review, Psychology Today, and Forbes, and his articles and commentary have appeared frequently in Bloomberg BusinessWeek, Fast Company, The Financial Times, CNN, NPR, and FOX Business News.\r\n\n\rPeter earned his B.A. from Princeton University and his M.B.A. from Columbia University.
-He can be reached at pbregman@bregmanpartners.com."
-    coachName: Peter Bregman
-    jobTitle: 'Author, Speaker, CEO at Bregman Partners, Inc.'
-    links:
-      facebook: PeterBregmanAdvisor/
-      linkedin: peterbregman
-      twitter: peterbregman
-      website: bregmanpartners.com/articles/
-    photo: /uploads/peter-bregman.jpg
-    tags:
-      - Author
-      - Consultant
-      - Executive Coach
-      - Speaker
-      - Thinker
   - bio: "Dr. Peter Chee is the President and CEO of ITD World, a global leadership development expert with over 30 years of experience in developing leaders from over 80 countries.
 He is a chief mentor coach and developer of the Certified Coaching and Mentoring Professional (CCMP) program which is accredited and recognized by ICF (International Coach Federation) He is the inventor Coaching for Breakthrough Success (CBS) Metta Model, The Coaching Principles (TCP), Situational Coaching Model (SCM) and Achievers Coaching Techniques (ACT).\r\n\n\rHe works in close partnership with best-selling and award-winning author Dr. William J. Rothwell, who has written more than 100 books and with Dr. Jack Canfield, the world’s leading success coach and authority on peak performance who holds the Guinness Book of World Records for the most books on New York Times bestseller list with 210 books and 500 million copies in print.
 Dr. Peter Chee and Dr. Jack Canfield are co-authors of Coaching for Breakthrough Success whereas Dr. Peter Chee and Dr. William Rothwell are co-authors of the book entitled Becoming an Effective Mentoring Leader and The Leader’s Daily Role in Talent Management: Maximizing Results, Engagement and Retention.
 He is also the author of The 12 Disciplines of Leadership Excellence with Brian Tracy.\r\n\n\rDr.
 Peter Chee is a Baden Powell Fellow of the World Scout Foundation, an honour bestowed by the king of Sweden.
 He was the president of ARTDO International, a non-profit professional umbrella body that brings together renowned national HRD bodies, governments, and multinational companies globally.
 He received the ARTDO Internal Management and HRD Excellence Award from the President of ARTDO International and President of Australian Institute of Training and Development.
 His life purpose is to transform leaders and change the world with love for God and people."
     coachName: Peter Chee
     jobTitle: >-